Rhode Island School of Design: COVID-19

 After the outbreak of COVID-19 and the subsequent closure of the RISD campus in March 2020, RISD suggested a future of a hybrid of classes online and in-person.

 In July 2020, President Somerson began negotiations with the RISD faculty union over the avoidance of possible layoffs by suggesting cost-cutting measures.
 The part-time faculty union, the National Education Association, rejected the initial proposal.

 Racial diversity and equity

 In the summer of 2020, after the Black Lives Matter and George Floyd protests, RISD students and alumni came forward to voice outrage at the institution for failing at social equity and inclusion.
 They formed a student-led RISD Anti-Racism Coalition (ARC) alongside BIPOC faculty.
 As a result, in July 2020, RISD announced they would hire 10 new faculty members that would specialize in "race and ethnicity in arts and design", the RISD museum would return to Nigeria a sculpture that was once looted, expand and diversify the curriculum, and the school would, "remain committed to reform".

+Labor strike

+In April 2023, after months of negotiations, the RISD employees union held a picket line protest in demand of better wages.
+The union, which represents custodians, groundskeepers and movers, was joined in the strike by student supporters and community members.
+The strike lasted two weeks, until workers approved a new contract and returned to work April 19.

+Pro-Palestine solidarity

+Some students at RISD, along with many across the country in the BDS movement, occupied a campus building for multiple days in support of a cease-fire of the Israeli–Palestinian conflict in early May 2024.